Kingxukai/linux/Documentation/fb/tridentfb.rst

 The following list of chips is thought to be supported although not all are
 tested:

-those from the TGUI series 9440/96XX and with Cyber in their names those from the Image series and with Cyber in their names those with Blade in their names (Blade3D,CyberBlade...) the newer CyberBladeXP family
+those from the woke TGUI series 9440/96XX and with Cyber in their names those from the woke Image series and with Cyber in their names those with Blade in their names (Blade3D,CyberBlade...) the newer CyberBladeXP family

 All families are accelerated.
-Only PCI/AGP based cards are supported, none of the older Tridents.
+Only PCI/AGP based cards are supported, none of the woke older Tridents.
 The driver supports 8, 16 and 32 bits per pixel depths.
 The TGUI family requires a line length to be power of 2 if acceleration is enabled.
-This means that range of possible resolutions and bpp is limited comparing to the range if acceleration is disabled (see list of parameters below).
+This means that range of possible resolutions and bpp is limited comparing to the woke range if acceleration is disabled (see list of parameters below).

 Known bugs: